 Sign 1: Listen to Your Body – If You’re In Pain, You Need a Change

-Sign 2: Replace Your Office Chair Every 5 Years
+Sign 2: Replace Your Office Chair Every Five Years

 Sign 3: Trust Your Eyes

 If your office chair is looking ragged, beware.
 Your chair’s posture will directly impact your own.
 Even avoiding tears in fabric or bumps in padding can throw off your posture.
-As Sara McKinniss of Continental Office said, “The indicators someone may need a new/different chair include: physical damage to the chair, worn materials, ongoing issues with appropriate posture and complaints of physical pain.”
+As Sara McKinniss of Continental Office said, “The indicators someone may need a new or different chair include: physical damage to the chair, worn materials, ongoing issues with appropriate posture, and complaints of physical pain.”

 Sign 4: If Your Office Chair Offers Little to No Lumbar Support